 NFRC Energy-Rated Windows

-The National Fenestration Ratings Council (NFRC) is a nonprofit organization for the window industry that developed an energy rating system based on whole-unit product performance – not just the glass performance.
+The National Fenestration Ratings Council (NFRC) is a nonprofit organization for the window industry that developed an energy rating system based on whole-unit product performance – not just glass performance.
 It's the only reliable way to determine the entire window’s energy performance and compare products side-by-side.